swarna1101/DeFiChain-Node-Tutorial/README.md

 **What’s in the Docker Image?** The Docker image contains the main package of DeFi Blockchain, which includes the main programs - defid, defi-cli, and defi-tx.
 These programs are located at /app and are also in the PATH for easy access.

-**Data and Configuration** Data is stored at /data.
-The default configuration file, defi.conf, is located at /data/defi.conf.
+**Data and Configuration:** Data is stored at `/data.` The default configuration file, `defi.conf`, is located at `/data/defi.conf`.
 You can view logs using the docker logs command.

-**Ports** The default ports for DeFi Blockchain are 8555 for Mainnet (JSON-RPC - 8554), 18555 for Testnet (JSON-RPC - 18554), and 19555 for Regtest (JSON-RPC - 19554).
+**Ports:** The default ports for DeFi Blockchain are 8555 for Mainnet (JSON-RPC - 8554), 18555 for Testnet (JSON-RPC - 18554), and 19555 for Regtest (JSON-RPC - 19554).

 ## Customization